AKRAM857/Secure-SSH-Bastion-Infrastructure/README.md

-# Secure SSH Bastion Infrastructure
+# Designing a Secure SSH Bastion Infrastructure for Zero-Trust Administrative Access

 > **Building and hardening a Linux Bastion Host using OpenSSH, ProxyJump, nftables, Fail2Ban and Zero Trust principles.**